How to Live Stream Outside Successfully: A Step-by-Step Guide [2025 Update]

 how to live stream outdoors

-One of the biggest challenges for live-streaming outdoor events is to face rough weather conditions.
+One of the biggest challenges for live-streaming outdoor events is facing rough weather conditions.

 Though bandwidth is the main issue for outdoor events, it’s not the only challenging factor.
 The second major consideration is the weather.
 Wind can play havoc with audio recording.
 Therefore, any outdoor audio recording should include the morbidly named “dead kitties” (or windscreens) on all microphones.